Shire rejects $63 billion Takeda bid as Allergan drops pursuit

 Earlier this week it struck a deal to sell its cancer drugs for $2.4 billion to unlisted French group Servier.

-Additional reporting by Paul Sandle, Carl O'Donnell and Bill Berkrot; editing by Jane Merriman and Bill Trott
+Reporting by Greg Roumeliotis in New York and Ben Martin and Ben Hirschler; Additional reporting by Paul Sandle, Carl O'Donnell and Bill Berkrot; editing by Bill Trott and Lisa Shumaker